IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/01_igDataChart_Adding.md

 	**ASP.NET Example**

-	For ASP.NET MVC no container elements are needed because Ignite UI for MVC adds the required markup automatically.
+	For ASP.NET MVC no container elements are needed because %%ProductNameMVC%% adds the required markup automatically.

 3. Add data source. <a id="add-data-array"></a>